A Quickie Game of Loss Aversion

 The simple logic here is that we tend to sell the high cards last because we think it has the highest value compared to the ordinary cards.

 Moreover, because I let them pick the high cards they liked first, they tend to develop some form of ownership on it.
-If they sold the high card at a low amount would result to a feeling loss.
+If they sold the high card at a low amount would result in a feeling loss.
 So to avoid loss aversion, people tend to sell the high cards last.

-The next couple of experiments I decided to throw some curve-balls and got some pretty interesting reactions.
+In the next couple of experiments I decided to throw some curve-balls and got some pretty interesting reactions.

-Again, without telling the rules of the game, I dealt persons with three ordinary cards and made them pick the high cards they liked.
+Again, without telling the rules of the game, I dealt with persons with three ordinary cards and made them pick the high cards they liked.

-I began by offering 1 poker chip, 3 poker chips and then 5 poker chips successively.
+I began by offering 1 poker chip, 3 poker chips, and then 5 poker chips successively.
 Each time, I received an ordinary card.
 None of my participants handed their high cards.

 The last offer, I went back down to 1 poker chip.

 I noticed that when people heard my last offer, they were hesitant to hand me their high cards.
-They will often pause before handing me their Aces/Kings/Queens, or ask me on why I lowered my offer on their last card.
+They will often pause before handing me their Aces/Kings/Queens, or ask me why I lowered my offer on their last card.